potatobeansco/web_spa/README.md

 ## Getting Started

-Start by importing spa.dart, which contains all the components needed for the framework to work.
+Start by importing this `spa` package, which contains all the components needed for the framework to work.

 ### Creating the HTML Page